Hamo Noppei-jiru Style

-Ninomo wan with nourishing umami-rich dashi and hamo, vegetables and Japanese omelet.
-The slimy texture of the yam, mozuku and okura is good for digestion in hot summer days.
-You can cook a large amount of it and serve it chilled.
+Nimono wan with nourishing umami-rich dashi and hamo, vegetables and Japanese omelet.
+The slimy texture of the yam, mozuku and okura help your digestion in summer.
+You can cook as much as you want at once and serve it chilled.

 - 80g pike conger

 - 80g Japanese omelette, dashimaki tamago 3 eggs (M size 58～64g each) 3 tbsp dashi 1 tsp mirin 1/2 tsp light soy sauce

 - 4 taro, sato-imo (small 40 ～50 each)

 Cut open a hamo and cut it up finely.
 (Cut up the small bones near the skin into 4~5mm widths.)Quarter it.

 Boil taro in hot water for about three minutes.
 Peel skin and cut into bite sizes.